 - Best Cheap Hotel: Generator Paris – Hotel Chopin

 - Best Boutique Hotel: Relais Christine – Grand Hôtel Du Palais Royal

 - Best hotels for families: Four Seasons Hotel George V, Shangri-La Hotel, Relais Christine, Mandarin Oriental Paris, Le Royal Monceau-Raffles, The Peninsula, Hotel Le Bristol

-Having now known that Paris is a wonderful and breathtaking destination for any would-be visitor, why not purpose in your heart to visit it at least once in a lifetime?
+Having now known that Paris is a beautiful and breathtaking destination for any would-be visitor, why not purpose in your heart to visit it at least once in a lifetime?

 Accessing the city is pretty simple and convenient from just about any other location in the world.
-If you can’t be there for more, then just book only 2 days in Paris or a long weekend.
+If you can’t be there for more, the book only two days in Paris or a long weekend.
 You won’t regret it.